hugolima/mytextnote-site/README.md

 This is a project aimed to be kind of a lab on the Node.js web development.

 It is quite simple, mainly used by myself.
-It's especially for fun and knowledge!!!
+I made it especially for fun and training!!!